Corey Ballentine: New York Giants

-Ballentine was selected by the New York Giants in the sixth round (180th overall) of the 2019 NFL Draft.
+Ballentine was selected by the New York Giants in the sixth round (180th overall) of the 2019 NFL draft.

 On November 10, 2020, Ballentine was waived by the Giants.

 New York Jets

 Ballentine was claimed off waivers by the New York Jets on November 11, 2020.
 He was waived/injured on August 23, 2021, and placed on injured reserve.
-He was released on September 15.
+Ballentine was released by New York on September 15.

 Detroit Lions

 On September 16, 2021, Ballentine was claimed off waivers by the Detroit Lions.
 He was placed on injured reserve on October 15.
-He was activated on November 18, 2021, then waived the next day and re-signed to the practice squad.
+Ballentine was activated on November 18, then waived the next day and re-signed to the practice squad.

 Atlanta Falcons

 On January 12, 2022, Ballentine signed a reserve/future contract the Atlanta Falcons.
-He was waived on August 30.
+He was waived by Atlanta on August 30.

 Arizona Cardinals

 On September 7, 2022, the Arizona Cardinals signed Ballentine to their practice squad.
 He was released off the practice squad thirteen days later.